JvanKatwijk/qt-dab/README.md

   * Spectrum view (incl. constellation diagram)
   * Scanning function (scan the subsequent channels in the selected band  until a channel is encountered where a DAB signal is detected)
   * Detailed information for selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, 4 quality bars)
-  * Dumping of the complete DAB channel (Warning: produces large raw files!) into *.sdr files and playing them again later
+  * Dumping of the complete DAB channel (Warning: produces large raw files!) into \* sdr files and playing them again later
   * Saving audio as uncompressed wave file
   * Saving the ensemble content (audio and data streams, including almost all technical data) into a text file
   * Supports various inputs from